-In the year 2019-20, all stakeholders whom engaged at different level, should get proper training of technical as well as administratative issues.
-All engaged CCH should properly get the training regarding quality of cooking and hygiene
+In the year 2020-21, all stakeholders whom engaged at different level, should get proper training of technical as well as administratative issues.
+Out of 169931 cook cum helper 84457 should properly get the training regarding quality of cooking and hygiene.
+85474 cook cum helper proposed to get trained in 2020-21.